Slacker Logo

 Biography

-River City People were a folk rock quartet formed in Liverpool, England, in 1986, by vocalist Siobhan Maher, guitarist Tim Speed, his drummer brother Paul Speed, and bassist Dave Snell.
-Siobhan, Tim and Dave had all been with Liverpool Band "Peep Show" until summer 1987 – at one point both bands co-existed.
-The group appeared on Channel 4's The Chart Show and soon afterward signed with EMI, releasing their debut single "(What's Wrong With) Dreaming?" in mid-1989.
-Their album Say Something Good followed a few months later, recorded in Los Angeles and produced by Don Gehman.
-In summer 1990, the band scored their biggest hit with a cover of The Mamas & the Papas' "California Dreamin'".
-This was a double A-side with "Carry the Blame".
-This Is the World followed in late 1991, but the group disbanded shortly after.
-Maher then teamed with ex-Bangle Debbi Peterson in the duo Kindred Spirit, releasing a self-titled 1995 album on I.R.S.
-Records.
-She released a solo album in 2002 called Immigrant Flower.
-After River City People disbanded, the two brothers, Paul and Tim, formed the band Speed.
+English folk rock quartet River City People, formed in Liverpool, England, in 1986.
+The group consisted of vocalist Siobhan Maher, guitarist Tim Speed, his drummer brother Paul Speed, and bassist Dave Snell.
+Before forming River City People, Siobhan Maher, Tim Speed, and Dave Snell were members of the Liverpool band "Peep Show."
+In mid-1989, River City People released their debut single "(What's Wrong With) Dreaming?" and appeared on Channel 4's The Chart Show, which led to a signing with EMI.
+Their first album, Say Something Good, was recorded in Los Angeles and produced by Don Gehman.
+The band achieved notable success with their cover of The Mamas & the Papas' "California Dreamin'" in summer 1990, which reached number 13 as a double A-side with "Carry the Blame".
+Their subsequent album, This Is the World, was released in late 1991.
+Despite their chart success, River City People disbanded shortly after.
+After the group's dissolution, Siobhan Maher collaborated with ex-Bangle Debbi Peterson in the duo Kindred Spirit, releasing a self-titled album in 1995 on I.R.S.
+Records and later released a solo album Immigrant Flower in 2002.
+The Speed brothers formed the band Speed after River City People disbanded.

 Read All Read Less